-- Health certificate, appropriate for your situation ( either INTRAstate or INTERstate).
-Proof of Rabies vac. within 1 year of show date is strongly recommened but not required.
-Please make sure that your unique farm ID is clearly visable on the health forms and that it is used to identify EACH animal listed on the form.
+Health certificate, appropriate for your situation (either INTRAstate or INTERstate).
+Proof of Rabies vac. within 1 year of show date is strongly recommended but not required.
+Please make sure that your unique farm ID is clearly visible on the health forms and that it is used to identify EACH animal listed on the form.

 This includes animals within NY State.
 Any questions please check with your vet.
 The NY State USDA Tech does attend this show and will be checking animals for proper ID/scrapie compliance.
 The only exception to this requirement is - registered animals with registration papers accompanying each animal.
 The identifying numbers on the registration form MUST match the chosen farm identification, as well as the identifying marks or tags on the animal.
 A tatoo used for identification purposes MUST be readable or it will NOT be accepted.
 Original registration forms and NOT COPIES must be presented.

-- All animals shall be inspected upon penning or as soon thereafter as possible.
+All animals shall be inspected upon penning or as soon thereafter as possible.
 For your convenience the fairgrounds is open until very late (10pm) on Friday, Oct.
-19th.
+14th, 2016.
 For your animals comfort and safety, you may unload your animals into the pens designated for your farm when you arrive.
 If it is after 6PM on Friday, review of health records may be deferred to Saturday AM.
 If animals are arriving Saturday, they MUST be unloaded and all vehicles removed from the goat barn area by 8:30 AM.
 Please make every effort to meet this deadline.
-PLEASE PROVIDE US WITH A PHOTO COPY OF YOUR HEALTH CERTIFICATE(S) TO KEEP ON FILE.
+PLEASE PROVIDE US WITH A PHOTOCOPY OF YOUR HEALTH CERTIFICATE(S) TO KEEP ON FILE.

 All other equipment: water buckets, feed buckets, rakes, brooms etc., are the responsibility of the exhibitor.

-- PLEASE DISASSEMBLE PENS AND STACK ON INSIDE OF BUILDING ONCE ANIMALS ARE REMOVED FROM PENS AT THE CONCLUSION OF THE FESTIVAL.
-FAILURE TO DO SO WILL RESULT IN PREMIUM FORFEITURE.
+PLEASE DISASSEMBLE PENS AND STACK ON INSIDE OF BUILDING ONCE ANIMALS ARE REMOVED FROM PENS AT THE CONCLUSION OF THE FESTIVAL.
+FAILURE TO DO SO WILL RESULT IN PREMIUM FORFEITURE unless arranged in advance.